 - Your partner’s PPS number (your partner does not need a verified MyGovID account)

 - Your partner’s employment and income-related details

 You can get more information about getting a verified MyGovID from the MyGovID website.

-A paper-based application will also be available from January 2020.
+A paper-based application became available on 13 March 2020.
+You can apply by post by contacting the Parent Support Centre – see ‘Further information’ below.
 These applications will take longer to process and may affect the start date of the subsidy payment.

 Subsidies are awarded on a yearly basis.
 Parents and childcare providers will be notified when a subsidy is due for renewal.
 You will get this notification at least 20 working days before your subsidy payment is due to expire.

 A 6-month renewal date will be set in some situations – set out in the NCS policy guidelines (pdf).

 What happens when my application has been approved?

 - You get a unique code called a CHICK (Childcare Identifier Code Key) when your application is approved

 - Your provider then uses the CHICK and your child’s name and date of birth to register your child on the National Childcare Scheme